-Information system audit involves the assessment of the controls relevant to the IT infrastructure information system:
+Information system audit involves the assessment of the controls relevant to the IT infrastructure within an organization.
+Information system audits may be performed as part of the internal control assessment during internal or external audit.

-Information system audit generally comprises of the evaluation of the following aspects of
+Information system audit generally comprises of the evaluation of the following aspects of information system: